 Establishing paternity is an essential step to develop any additional legal rights involving a child, such as determining residential responsibility, creating a parenting time schedule, and setting either parent’s child support obligation.

-A good family lawyer will educate you, help you identify realistic options, and lead you through the legal thicket.
-Gjesdahl Law has attorneys with expertise in North Dakota father rights and can help you start a paternity action.
+A good paternity lawyer will educate you, help you identify realistic options, and lead you through the legal thicket.
+Gjesdahl Law has paternity attorneys with expertise in North Dakota father rights and can help you start a paternity action.

 An acknowledged father is a man who has established his paternity by signing an acknowledgement of paternity form, which is also signed by the mother, and filed with the state department of health as a formal record.